Safe-Guard Medicated Dewormer (1.96% Fenbendazole) Flake Meal for Beef and Dairy Cattle, 50lb - [Parasite Control] | On Sale | EntirelyPets Rx

 Directions

-Refer to the product label or consult with your veterinarian to determine the recommended dosage per unit of weight.
-Dosage may vary based on the specific type of cattle and the parasites you are targeting.
+Consult the product label or your veterinarian for the correct fenbendazole dosage per pound of body weight.
+Dosage requirements may vary based on the target parasites and cattle type.

 FAQ